tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 TigerBeetle avoids dependencies.
 It depends on:

-- the Linux kernel API/ABI (in particular, on io_uring) to make hardware do things,
+- the Linux kernel API (in particular, on io_uring) to make hardware do things,
 - the Zig compiler, to convert from human-readable source code to machine code,
 - parts of Zig standard library, for various basic appliances like sorting algorithms or hash maps.